model-checking/kani/rmc-docs/src/tutorial-nondeterministic-variables.md

 cargo rmc --function safe_update
 ```

-## Unsafe non-deterministic variables
+## Unsafe nondeterministic variables

-RMC also includes an **unsafe** method to generate unconstrained non-deterministic variables which do not take type invariants into consideration.
+RMC also includes an **unsafe** method to generate unconstrained nondeterministic variables which do not take type invariants into consideration.
 As any unsafe method in rust, users must be careful when using unsafe methods and ensure the right guardrails are
 put in place to avoid undesirable behavior.